-And yes, Mickey Waffles.
+And yes, there are Mickey Waffles.
 You can eat as many as your heart desires.

 Next up, we have Jiko, which you’ll find right around the corner from Boma.
-Jiko serves dinner only and is the resort’s signature dining establishment.
+Jiko is only open for dinner and is the resort’s signature dining establishment.

 Below is one of their famous flatbreads.